paulbuiqg/signal_autoencoder/README.md

 ->  Conv1d(n_conv_channel_1, n_channel_in)
 ```

-The code produced by the encoder is the (flattened) hidden state outputed from its LSTM layers.
+The embedding produced by the encoder is the (flattened) hidden state outputed from its LSTM layers.

 ## Study case: 3-channel seismic signals